IIRAI/kuka_interface/iliad_manipulation_demo/Trajectory/ROS_service/README.txt

 Matlab software (Reverse Priority) is achieved using "ROS services".
 I hope that one day everything will work in a single environment, probably ROS, so that this testing is useless.

+Remark: `reverse_priority_service.m` is used in the main program, it implements and manages the comuniation between Dual Manipulation and Reverse Priority.